hartmaj2/24-25-scratch/scratch_tricks.md

 # Useful tricks in Scratch

-- add ons
+## Add ons

 - Editor find bar
+  - Adds a find bar, that can be used to search for variables, blocks, broadcasts etc.
+  - Also activated with ctrl + F
-  - debug
+- Debug
 - Rename message

+## Misc
 - backpack
   - steal stuff from other projects (don't have to be your own)
 - yellow background of running code